 Austin was born on September 17, 1974 in Roswell, New Mexico, to his parents Steve and Sharon St. John, becoming brother to Stephen.
 He graduated from Sunny Hills High School in Fullerton, California.
-Austin is of German, Native Amercian, Irish, Japanese, Italian and Spanish decent and speaks four languages: English, Spanish, Italian and Korean.
+Austin is of German, Native Amercian, Irish, Japanese, Italian and Spanish decent.

 Because of his father, who was a U.S. Marine, he moved with his family from town to town throughout the United States.
 With all that moving, that didn’t stop little Austin of dreaming to grow up to become a pro-baseball player for the Boston Red Sox.
 But, Austin took another path in life.